Anand-raj04/Anand-raj04/README.md

 # 💫 About Me:
- 👋 Hi, I’m Anand Raj
+ 👋 Hi, I’m Anand Raj,
-💻 Full-Stack Software Engineer (Fresher) with strong proficiency in Data Structures and Algorithms 🧠 Solid understanding of OOPs, Operating Systems, and Computer Networks
+💻 Full-Stack Software Engineer (Fresher) with strong proficiency in Data Structures and Algorithms

+🧠 Solid understanding of OOPs, Operating Systems, and Computer Networks
 ⚙️ Experienced in building end-to-end applications with clean, maintainable, and scalable code
 📈 Strong problem-solving mindset with regular practice on DSA and coding platforms